PrinzJuliano/p5jsProjects/README.md

 # JavaScript p5js Projects
+Where to find [P5.JS?](https://p5js.org)

 All my snippets from p5js creation

-Where to find [P5.JS?](https://p5js.org)

-This are usually stupid but sometimes very clever snippets that I share with you.
+These are usually stupid but sometimes very clever snippets that I share with you.

 If you find any additions, code redundancies, or generally optimisations please fork and request a merge.